GuiLeme/bigbluebutton-html-plugin-sdk/README.md

 **Data-channel configuration:**

-The data-channel name must be in the `manifest.json` along with all the permissions for writting, reading and deleting, see example below:
+The data-channel name must be in the `manifest.json` along with all the permissions for writing, reading and deleting, see example below:

 ```json
 {